-Learner declaration of authenticity: I declare that the work presented for this ur nit is entirely my own work.
-Learner signature: Date:
+I declare that the work presented for this unit is entirely my own work.

-Assessor sign off of completed unit: LD Op 307 I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.
+Assessor sign off of completed unit: LD Op 307

+I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.

-Additional information about the unit: Relationship to occupational standards HSC 311, 331, 332, 356 Guidance for developing assessment a arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.
+Additional information about the unit: Relationship to occupational standards HSC 311, 331, 332, 356 Guidance for developing assessme ent arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.
 The principles of human rights underpin this unit.
 Where mental capacity is referred to it should be remembered that the Mental Capacity Act (2007) states that everyone should be treated as able to make their own decisions until it is shown that they are not.
 Key features of sexual health may include: contraception, hygiene, sexually transmitted infections etc. Plans for health care - in England this refers to/ should include Health Action Plans.
 Relevant legislation - any legislation related to supporting individuals with learning disabilities with sexuality and sexual health.
-Additional unit assessment requirements - provided with the unit This unit needs to be assessed in line with the Skills for Care and Development QCF Assessment.
+Additional unit assessment requirements -provided with the unit This unit needs to be assessed in line with the Skills for Care and Development Assessment Principles.